Social media for good: Tapping a positive, healing force of co-caring. About Vytality

 The Vytality community is also a culture of helpers — a social support network for you and your loved ones, online and offline.

-My co-founders Scott Forgey, Christine Tran and I were born to solve this problem.
+My co-founder Scott Forgey and I were born to solve this problem.
 We are community builders who are committed to ensuring that each of us is well-cared for and vital, with a trusted social support network to foster robust physical and emotional support for caregivers, elders, disabled & patients managing multiple chronic diseases and conditions.

 My professional background is as a health researcher-educator and data scientist involved with health policy-making, who developed a nationally adopted ed tech product and also organized hundreds of volunteers during Hurricane Sandy.
-Scott’s work transforms the cultures of LinkedIn, PayPal not to mention the Dalai Lama’s monks.
-And Chris’ PhD work is cracking the code on developing social networks to support health goals.
+Scott’s work transformed the cultures of LinkedIn, PayPal and the lives of the Dalai Lama’s monks.

 Each of us have been hospital patients and caregivers.
 Alongside 30 designers, developers, researchers and community builders, my co-founders and I at Vytality are building a truly exceptional co-caring app & community that is transforming health and caring for everyone.

 Our partner organizations, patients and caregivers know that active social engagement has enormous health and wellness benefits.
 Vytality combines group support and accountability for health goals, with high quality data on social support to provide private opportunities for service through trusted individuals and partners our users can choose from.

 Every day, millions of Americans wake up to serious health challenges.
 And even more of us wake up to serve our fellow Americans: from unpaid informal caregivers to helping professionals, from national patient organizations to corporate volunteer initiatives, to services of our governments.